buseca/patternbolt/README.md

 The pattern selection still be under development, to see the showcase, visit the <a href="http://buseca.github.io/patternbolt/">demo page</a>

 ##Contributions
-Contributions and pull requests are always welcome.
+Contributions and pull requests are always welcome.<br>
-If you are a Designer you can vote and submit new patterns joining the public <a href="https://trello.com/b/qlC1dtZa/patternbolt-new-patterns-proposals" target="_blank">Trello Board</a>.
-Contact me by twitter or email to request to be added as member to the board.
+If you are a **Designer** you can vote and submit new patterns joining the public <a href="https://trello.com/b/qlC1dtZa/patternbolt-new-patterns-proposals" target="_blank">Trello Board</a>.
+Contact me by twitter or email to request to be added as member of the board.

 ##SCSS version
 The Scss version is the main one, it's the more advanced one and its pattern library is always up-to-date.<br>